Aliases for LIN28B Gene

 LIN28B (Lin-28 Homolog B) is a Protein Coding gene.
-Diseases associated with LIN28B include oral cavity cancer and neuroblastoma.
-Among its related pathways are Translational Control and Wnt / Hedgehog / Notch.
+Diseases associated with LIN28B include Idiopathic Central Precocious Puberty and Neuroblastoma.
+Among its related pathways are Cardiac Progenitor Differentiation and Validated targets of C-MYC transcriptional activation.
 GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is LIN28A.

 UniProtKB/Swiss-Prot for LIN28B Gene